 Economic Education Specialist

 Keys to Financial Success is a complete course plan for teaching personal finance to high school students.
-It is composed of 54 lessons designed to help you teach your students personal finance using active and collaborative learning.
+It is composed of 54 lessons designed to help you teach your students about personal finance using active and collaborative learning.
 Keys to Financial Success is offered free of charge to schools and teachers.

 In a typical Keys to Financial Success course, students learn the knowledge, skills, and processes required to make sound financial decisions and manage their own personal finances.
 The lessons engage students in critical thinking, problem solving, and decision-making.
-A typical Keys to Financial Success course is divided into nine themes and each theme takes one to three weeks to cover.
+Courses are divided into nine themes and each theme takes one to three weeks to cover.
 Rather than using a traditional text, which would rapidly become outdated as financial products, services, regulations, and laws change, the Keys to Financial Success course uses lessons from a variety of curriculum sources, including Financial Fitness for Life, Grades 9-12; VISA Practical Money Skills; Learning, Earning, and Investing; and original content created by the authors.
 Throughout the course, students use the Internet for access to the latest information on personal finance topics and financial products.
 This approach allows teachers to update lessons from year to year to reflect changes in the financial marketplace.
 Using knowledge gained from the lessons and information gleaned from the Internet, students create a personal portfolio of tools and data.
 The students are encouraged to keep their portfolios as a reference when making financial decisions as adults.

 We are sure that you will find Keys to Financial Success a course that engages your students and leads to significant increases in their personal finance knowledge and their ability to manage their personal finances as adults.